 Applicants not meeting the 30 credit hour requirement will be asked to provide their high school transcript.

 NC State College of Engineering accepts transfer applications primarily for Fall entrance.
 The deadline to apply for transfer to a fall semester in a given year is February 15 of that same year.

 See the Joint Program Associate Director for further details about the application process.

 The required engineering courses are available at UNC Asheville via live interactive distance education technology from NC State or are taught locally.
 Once accepted, it is recommended that successful 2+2 candidates discuss their NCSU schedule with their NCSU advisor, as summer classes may be recommended.

 Courses at Other Institutions

-Many courses at other institutions are equivalent to those in the engineering curricula of NC State, but students are advised to contact the engineering advisor before enrolling at another institution to determine transferability of specific courses.
+Many courses at other institutions are equivalent to those in the engineering curricula of NC State, but students are advised to contact the Joint Program Associate Director before enrolling at another institution to confirm transferability of specific courses.